From the German 'Kabinettskriege' - Cabinet Wars: a period of limited conflict from the Peace of Westphalia (1648) to the French Revolution (1789).

 ... and the British eastern patrol markers, mostly on their starting positions.

-The effect of this was to limit British JOP placement along a single narrow zone behind them away from the cluster of German JOPs.
-With no cover along most of these zones the four British JOPs were largely constrained to their table edges.
+The effect of this was to limit British JOP placement along a single narrow lane behind their patrol markers away from the cluster of German JOPs.
+With no cover along most of these lanes, the four British JOPs (marked with yellow arrows) were largely confined to their table edges.

 In contrast the scenario allows the Germans to place their three JOPS freely within the deployment zone, and I placed them as shown.